What is dental amalgam?

 Once combined together as amalgam and placed in teeth, the mercury was thought to be bound within the filling material.
-However, research has since shown that the mercury is released as vapour during chewing, grinding and from consuming hot foods and drinks.
+However, research has since shown that the mercury amalgam fillings degrade and are released as vapour.
+This occurs during chewing, grinding and from consuming hot foods and drinks.

-The World Health Organization.
-(20029) states that mercury is toxic in small amounts, especially to the developing foetus and recommends that its use should be phased down over time within industry, medicine and dentistry.
+The World Health Organization (2017) states that mercury is toxic in small amounts, especially to the developing foetus.
+WHO recommends that its use should be phased down over time within industry, medicine and dentistry.

 Amalgam Removal Protocol

-Whenever an amalgam filling is drilled or replaced mercury vapour is released which you would normally inhale and absorb into your body without special measures Removing amalgam without following the correct protocol is more dangerous than leaving it in the mouth and increases your mercury poising risk dramatically.
+Whenever an amalgam filling is drilled or replaced mercury vapour is released.
+You would normally inhale this and absorb it into your body without special measures.
+To remove amalgam fillings without following the correct protocol is more dangerous than leaving it in the mouth.
+Incorrect amalgam removal increases your mercury poising risk dramatically.

-This is a sheet of rubber or latex-free stretchy material that is stretched around the teeth being treated during amalgam removal.
+This is a sheet of rubber or latex-free stretchy material that is stretched around the teeth during amalgam removal.
 Holes are punched in the sheet allowing only the teeth being worked on to be exposed.
 It is stretched over a frame to form a physical barrier that prevents you inhaling mercury vapour through your mouth.

-Our treatment rooms are purpose built for amalgam removal and are fitted with a unique ducted high velocity air-exchange system that removes contaminated air from the room and replaces it with fresh air every three and a half minutes during amalgam removal.
+Our treatment rooms are purpose built for amalgam removal and are fitted with a unique ducted high velocity air-exchange system.
+This system removes toxic substances in the air from the room.
+It replaces the air with fresh air every three and a half minutes during amalgam removal.

 Amalgam Waste Disposal

 In our practice, we have installed a Durr amalgam separator that filters the waste-water from amalgam removal.
 The waste is trapped in a sealed cassette and is recycled by an environmentally responsible waste collection company.